 The lobby had three ticket offices.
 The Grand Foyer was illuminated by day through five large exterior windows of opaque glass etched in relief.
 During darkness, the lighting was via three glass globes at ceiling height and two glass globes hanging lower.
 It was decorated in red and gold fabric with Bubinga mahogany walls and vermilion doors leading to the auditorium.

-After successful litigation by the owners of the original Roxy Theatre on 7th Avenue and 50th Street, the theatre was re-named the RKO Center Theatre in 1933 and it began to feature less costly second-run double bill film programmes.
+After successful litigation by the owners of the original Roxy Theatre on 7th Avenue and 50th Street, the theatre was re-named the RKO Center Theatre on December 22, 1933 and it began to feature less costly second-run double bill film programmes.
 In 1934 RKO was dropped from the Center’s name when it opened its first legitimate production, “The Great Waltz”.
 When the show closed, the Center Theatre attempted showing films again.
 In February 1940, it hosted the New York premiere engagement of Walt Disney’s “Pinocchio”.
-Movies did not succeed here, and the Center Theatre returned to presenting live shows, including some ‘Ice Spectaculars’, until it closed and became an NBC studio in 1950.
+Movies did not succeed here, and the Center Theatre returned to presenting live shows, including some ‘Ice Spectaculars’, until it closed and became an NBC studio on November 25, 1950.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 Also – Ed Sullivan every night looked into the theatre and pointed out the celebrities in the audience.
 All seated downstairs, close to the stage.

 Mark, Ed Sullivan didn’t broadcast from the Center, but from the theatre on Broadway which now bears his name.
 In the day, I believe, it was Hammerstein’s.

 Right.
 I didn’t make my point clearly.
 I wasn’t suggesting that CBS’s Ed Sullivan bcast from the Center, just that he had his audience downstairs and close to the stage also.